egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 * iii.
 How would you do it if the labels aren’t known?

 -> Dimension reduction (if necessary) and visualization.
-In this way I also can decide which clustering algorithm is appropriate for this spesific case.
+This way, I can also decide which clustering algorithm is appropriate for this specific case.

 -> Look at the distortion measure (we can use silhouette score as well).
-If increasing k still has a potential to deduce the distortion **significantly**, then I increase it.
-The opposite is true while decreasing the number of k.
+If increasing k still has the potential to reduce the distortion significantly, then I will increase it.
+The opposite is true for decreasing the number of k.

 * iv.
 Given the following dataset, can you predict how K-means clustering works on it?
 Explain.

-No it's not going to work.
-DBSCAN would perform lot better.
-K-means will not perform the best in cyclic datasets.
-The distance between data points is minimized when the data has a spherical shape.
-Therefore in a non-sperical geometry, K-means can not perform well.
+No, it's not going to work.
+DBSCAN would perform a lot better.
+K-means will not perform well in non-spherical datasets.
+The distance between data points is minimized when the data has a spherical shape; therefore, in a non-spherical geometry, K-means cannot perform well.

 **6.**